Monday Marketing Minute

 Supporting local nonprofit groups is a fantastic way to build brand recognition, mainly because you are helping your community.
 When you get your team actively involved in helping a local nonprofit, you build morale within your business.
 You also help out your community.
 And what does this do for your business locally?

 You’re helping to make your business more personable and reputable in the community.
 It shows you have heart and care about your neighbors.
 Yes, you also gain great publicity.
 You can sponsor an event the nonprofit is hosting or run a yearly or long-term sponsorship.
 Your team can volunteer, such as at a food drive, and take pictures to share on social media and other marketing material for your business.
-It also offers the chance for you to promote the nonprofit to your audience and encourage them to support as well.
+It also offers the chance for you to promote the nonprofit to your audience and encourage them to support it as well.
 Win-win!

 Your Marketing Team

 If you have any questions about how to get involved with your local business community or how to grow your business by supporting the local community, reach out to our team at Stingray Branding.
 We are networking gurus and love to support our community!
-We can get you set-up with some awesome branding and then teach you how to go out and run with it!
+We can get you set up with some awesome branding and then teach you how to go out and run with it!